corda/corda-docs/content/en/docs/corda-enterprise/4.3/network-map.md

 {{< note >}}

-Note that only HTTP OK (response code 200) is supported - any other kind of response codes including HTTP redirects (response code 301) are not supported.
+Note that only HTTP OK (response code 200) is supported - any other kind of response codes, including HTTP redirects (for example, response code 301), are not supported.

 {{< /note >}}